-A March 2000 Harvard Business Review article revealed the 6 leadership styles that get results.
-More than a decade later, the article remains as a relevant as ever.
+A March 2000 Harvard Business Review (HBR) article revealed the 6 leadership styles that get results.
+18 years later, the article remains as a relevant as ever (it is one of HBR’s Top 50 Best Selling articles).

 The Coercive Style